The Model Router Becomes the Hidden Editor

 The sixth is observability overreach.
 The gateway keeps full prompt and response content for convenience, debugging, analytics, or vendor leverage long after a narrower receipt would have been enough.

-The eighth is router lock-in.
+The tenth is router lock-in.
 A layer adopted to avoid dependence on one model provider becomes its own dependency: the gateway owns the policy language, metrics, dashboards, cached history, billing structure, and operational memory.

 The Governance Standard